angelxuanchang/nlp-class/hw0.md

 delimit each username: <code>{{ site.instructor }}, {{ site.tas | map: "email" | join: ', '}}</code>.

 Change the role permissions from `Guest` to `Developer` in the dropdown menu.
-Click on `Add to Project` to add the instructor and all TAs as Developers to your github repo.
+Click on `Invite` to add the instructor and all TAs as Developers to your github repo.

 ### Set up notifications